opnfv/compass4nfv/docs/installationprocedure/introduction.rst

 Abstract
 ========

-This document describes how to install the Brahmaputra release of OPNFV when using Compass4nfv as a deployment tool covering it's limitations, dependencies and required system resources.
+This document describes how to install the Colorado release of OPNFV when using Compass4nfv as a deployment tool covering it's limitations, dependencies and required system resources.